Best Nursing Schools in Colorado: Campus & Online

 DNP and PhD Doctoral Programs

-Doctoral degrees in nursing are designed for highly-skilled and experienced nurses intent on filling top-tier leadership roles in their professions.
+Doctoral degrees in nursing are designed for highly-skilled and experienced nurses intent on filling top-tier leadership roles.
 Doctor of Nursing Practice (DNP) programs prepare graduates for senior leadership positions in healthcare administration and advanced nursing practice.
 PhD in Nursing programs, on the other hand, are geared toward preparing students for careers in post-secondary academics and advanced research.

 Examples of Colorado Nursing Schools with This Program